rajat1saxena/Wildebeest/README.md

 - Zencoding

 ####Get in touch
-You can email me at rajat@raynstudios.in if you need any help regarding this project.
+You can email me at rajat@raynstudios.in if you need any help regarding the editor.